 This policy sets out how these duties will be conducted and includes a description of the school’s organisation and arrangements for dealing with different areas of risk.
 Details of how these areas of risk will be addressed are given in the arrangements section.

 This policy will be brought to the attention of all members of staff via the Staff Handbook.
 A copy is saved in the Teachers Shared/School Policies folder.
+Governors have access to this policy via Governhub.
 A paper copy can be requested at the school office.

 This policy and the accompanying organisation and arrangements will be reviewed every two years.